bobbingwide/oik-blocks/README.md

 1. to be completed

 ## Upgrade Notice
-# 1.4.3
+# 1.4.4
-Upgrade for PHP 8.2 support.
+Now delivers each block individually.
+No longer delivers the Nivo block ( oik-block/nivo )

 ## Changelog
-# 1.4.3
+# 1.4.4
+* Changed: Set id=. before calling bw_metadata #67
+* Changed: Multiple entry points for blocks.
+No longer build nivo #66
+* Changed: Register blocks from build #66
+* Changed: blocklist/blockinfo - Correct the URL update #66
+* Changed: Use clsx instead of classnames.
+Deliver multiple entry points.
+Update to apiversion: 3 #66
-* Changed: Build with wp-scripts v26.12.0 #47
+* Changed: Update wp-scripts to v30.9.0, add clsx package #66
-* Changed: Support PHP 8.2 #63
+* Changed: Reconcile bobbfunc shared library
-* Changed: Block list: Add filterVariations function #54
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With WordPress 6.7.1 and WordPress Multisite
-* Tested: With Gutenberg 16.6.0
+* Tested: With Gutenberg 19.7.0
-* Tested: With PHP 8.2
+* Tested: With PHP 8.3

 ## Further reading
 If you want to read more about the oik plugins then please visit the [oik plugin](https://www.oik-plugins.com/oik)
 **"the oik plugin - for often included key-information"**